MahdiFarnaghi/intelli_geo/docs/installation.md

 # Installation and API Keys

 To be able to use IntelliGeo, you need to first install it in your QGIS software and then obtain an API key to use large language models.
-Section 1 of this page explains how you can install the library and section 2 walk you through obtaining API keys for large language models from OpenAI and Cohere and registering them in QGIS.
+Section 1 of this page explains how you can install the library and section 2 walk you through obtaining API keys for large language models from OpenAI, Cohere and Groq and registering them in QGIS.

 ## 1. Installation